ethan201not404/som-discovery-topic-research-tsp/README.md

 The outcome of the Discovery Topics will include a LaTeX paper where the students can share what they have learned.
 This might include the following items:

-• Introduction
+- Introduction
-• History/Background
+- History/Background
-• What problem exists that this topic is trying to solve?
+- What problem exists that this topic is trying to solve?
-• Explanation of the math used in this topic
+- Explanation of the math used in this topic
-• 4 – 5 of your own examples related to this topic, with full solutions
+- 4 or 5 of your own examples related to this topic, with full solutions
-• How this topic is used to solve problems today
+- How this topic is used to solve problems today
-• Conclusion
+- Conclusion

 The presentation should be 10 – 15 minutes in length and include examples for the class to try during the presentation.